Gabriella439/slides/nix-internals/slides.md

 Strings, not files, are the universal interface to the Nix programming language

-What are some contexts where we can evaluate a Nix expression without a file?

 # Producing a Nix expression

 Anything that can produce a string can produce a Nix expression, including: